So, how’s your prayer life? Real talk. How rich is your time with God in prayer?

 Keep a journal for intercession.
 In years past, I’ve kept a journal for jotting down the prayer requests of my loved ones so that I can be sure to follow through whenever I reflexively tell someone, “I’ll be praying for you about that.”
 The problem with that is that my prayer list got really long.
 So I gave up on the journal and went back to the generic prayers of “Be with my friends and family today…”

 But we pray best when we pray with specificity, so I’ve started back at it with the Notes app on my iPhone.
 This time I’m applying a strategy from The Disciplines of a Godly Man by R. Kent Hughes, in which the author categorizes his prayer requests and prays through a category each day of the week.
 So, for example, I can spend Mondays praying for my wife Amy and our children.
-Tuesdays I can pray for the rest of my family and my community group.
-On Wednesdays I can pray blessings for my pastors and our church body.
-Prayer doesn't need to be a fully comprehensive report-and-request meeting every day.
+On Tuesdays, I can pray for the rest of my family and my community group.
+On Wednesdays, I can pray blessings for my pastors and our church body.
+Prayer doesn’t need to be a fully comprehensive report-and-request meeting every day.
 It just needs to be focused and authentic.

 There is No Merit Badge for Prayer

 As I mentioned before, the self-righteous part of me wants to tell you that I’ve figured out prayer.
 I want to promise you that if you try these things, you’ll experience God in a deeper way.
 I wish there was a badge we could earn together.
 But the reality is, I’ve only learned that I will be learning to pray for the rest of my life.
 Much like how I will be learning to love my wife for the rest of my life, the goal ought not be to “figure it out,” but to seek out the Lord every day with genuine desire, and find creative and meaningful ways to connect with him.